purvitrivedi/sei-group-project-3/README.md

 # Process

-As each of us had our own Backend areas to work on, we first planned out what models, controllers & routes each of us will be creating before moving on to the code session.
+As each of us had our Backend areas to work on, we first planned out what models, controllers & routes each of us will be writing before moving on to the code session.
 We also decided on which aspects of our models will be embedded or referenced.

 Our notes are outlined in the next section with code examples.